-You must hold a current boat operator's licence to operate a recreational vessel fitted with an engine regardless of the size of the vessel or its engine, or whether the engine is being used at the time.
+You must have a current boat operator's licence to operate a recreational vessel fitted with an engine regardless of the size of the vessel or its engine, or whether the engine is being used at the time.

-If you hold a current commercial qualification like a coxswain or master certificate you can operate a recreational vessel fitted with an engine.
+If you have a current commercial qualification like a coxswain or master certificate you can operate a recreational vessel fitted with an engine.

-For more information refer to kayaks and canoes fitted with an electric motor.
+For more information see kayaks and canoes fitted with an electric motor.